publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schI/m__us_usc_t50_s3024.md

  __Codification__

-    Section was formerly classified to section 403–1 of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+    Section was formerly classified to [section 403–1 of this title][/us/usc/t50/s403–1] prior to editorial reclassification and renumbering as this section.

     In subsec. (q)(4)(B), “[section 109 of title 41][/us/usc/t41/s109]” substituted for “section 4(9) of the Federal Property and Administrative Services Act of 1949 ([41 U.S.C.
 403(9)][/us/usc/t41/s403/9])” on authority of [Pub.
 L. 111–350, § 6(c)][/us/pl/111/350/s6/c], Jan.
 4, 2011, [124 Stat.
 3854][/us/stat/124/3854], which Act enacted Title 41, Public Contracts.